PSilva-Christian/LoginSpring/README.md

-🔐 Secure User Authentication System
+🔐 Authentication System

 A login and registration application built with Spring Boot 3 and Spring Security.
 This project demonstrates for user management, password hashing, persistent storage in PostgreSQL, and a responsive frontend.
-🌟 Key Features
+🌟 Features

     Secure Registration: Users can create accounts with real-time validation.